signed char or unsigned char?

 It took me a while to debug the issue but it boiled down to an infinite

-when reading a file.
+loop of trying to find EOF when reading a file.
 Let’s look at the

-simplified version of buggy code in sqlite
+simplified version of buggy code in sqlite:

 #include <stdio.h> /* #define EOF (-1) */